 SAPAC Volunteer Training

-The SAPAC Volunteer Training program is an intensive 20-hour training that provides in-depth information on issues related to sexual violence prevention.
-Volunteer Training is a requirement if you are interested in volunteering with the Bystander Intervention and Community Engagement Program, Networking, Publicity, and Activism Program; or Peer Education Program.
+The SAPAC Volunteer Training program is an intensive 21-hour training that provides in-depth information on issues related to sexual violence prevention.
+Volunteer Training is a requirement if you are interested in volunteering with the Bystander Intervention and Community Engagement Program (BICE); Consent, Outreach, & Relationship Education Program (CORE); Survivor Empowerment and Ally Support Program (SEAS); Michigan Men; or Graduate Research, Outreach, Workshops, and Evaluation (GROWE).

 What will be covered?

-SAPAC Volunteer Training is an intensive program of 20 hours spread over a two week period.
+SAPAC Volunteer Training is an intensive program of 21 hours spread over multiple sessions.
 Volunteer Training will provide participants with pertinent information they can utilize to be effective SAPAC volunteers on campus.
-Training will provide a framework for how one's role as a volunteer in one's volunteer program fits into the larger University's comphrensive plan (primary, secondary, tertiary) to prevent sexual violence.This training provides a foundation for volunteers to develop their skills throughout their time volunteering with SAPAC.
+Training will provide a framework for how one's role as a volunteer within a SAPAC program fits into our University's comprehensive public health plan (primary, secondary, tertiary) to prevent sexual violence.This training provides a foundation for volunteers to develop their skills throughout their time volunteering with SAPAC.
 We will discuss topics such as:

 - Power and Control